How to Paint a Room: Clare's Ultimate Guide

 You've found your perfect paint color and you're one step closer to a beautiful room.
 Now comes the fun part.
-Here’s everything you need to know to get started with your paint project, plus our top tips on how to paint.
+Here’s everything you need to know to get started with your paint project, plus our top tips on how to paint a room.

 Proper preparation is the real secret to a flawless paint finish.
 Prepping for your paint job might feel tedious and time-consuming, depending on your space, but once it’s done, the rest will be a breeze.

 Gather Your Tools:

 A professional-looking paint job requires premium tools.
 Quality painting supplies will help you achieve the best results with less effort, so you can tackle your paint project like a pro.
 The higher the quality, the better the results.
 Here’s everything you need.

 - Move furniture away from walls toward the center of the room.
 Remove any art, nails, hooks, light switch plates, doorknobs, and outlet covers from walls.

 - Protect floors and furniture with a drop cloth.
 If you’re painting ceilings, you’ll need to protect your entire floor.
 Secure the edges of our plastic drop cloth to the floor with tape to keep it in place.